What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 2. Set Realistic Expectations

 Understand Developmental Stages: Be aware of your child’s developmental stage and set expectations aligning with their abilities.
-This avoids frustration and helps build confidence.
+This reduces frustration and helps build confidence.

-Adjust Expectations Based on Progress: Adjust expectations accordingly as your child grows and develops.
+Adjust Expectations Based on Progress: As your child grows and develops, adjust expectations accordingly.
 Celebrate small victories and progress, even if it’s incremental.

 3. Teach Problem-Solving Skills